 In many states, ANA offers a unique opportunity for AN patients to interact face-to-face in a support group, which represents a vital extension of the support network that ANA members can provide for one another.
 If there is not a Support Group in your area, please consider starting one.

 Our Leaders/Facilitators and Co-Leaders are valuable resources to ANA.
-They volunteer their time and energy to schedule two to four support group meetings in their community per year.
+They volunteer their time and energy to schedule support group meetings in their community.
 They provide personal connection and encouragement to individuals facing the challenges of an acoustic neuroma.
 At the meetings, AN patients will receive education and information from guest speakers as well as personal caring and sharing time that provides support and helpful tips for dealing with specific problems.

 We make it easy to get started!
 Our support group tools, resources and administrative services are designed to help you plan and facilitate successful support group meetings in your community.
 Additionally, ANA's experienced support group leaders are eager to help and provide a sounding board.

-For more information, please contact the Manager of Volunteers Programs at 1-877-200-8211 or email to volunteers@ANAUSA.org.
+For more information, please contact the Manager of Volunteer Programs at 1-770-205-8211 or email to volunteers@ANAUSA.org.

 Frequently Asked Questions